 7 Quick Tips for a Perfect Welcome Message

-Many of us, email marketers, collect email addresses using an opt-in form on our website.
-Whether you will send a series of follow-up emails to your subscribers then or just a single email offering them the material they subscribed to, the very first email they receive from you is the welcome email.
-The impression your welcome email makes is very important because it introduces the subscriber into your company and to some extent determines their decision to stay with you or unsubscribe.
+One of the easiest ways to dramatically impact your conversion rate is to engage with your users in a way that brings them back to your website.
+And one of the best ways to obtain permission to contact them via email is through an opt-in form on your website.
+After they subscribed, the very first email they receive from you is the welcome email.
+The impression your welcome email makes is very important because it introduces the subscriber into your company and to some extent determines how long they will stay with you.

-- "Hi John"!
+1 "Hi John"!
 The salutation seems to be an obvious thing, however some email marketers often ignore it.
 On my opinion you can omit the salutation in your future emails [for example, if you send the newsletter every 2-3 days] but not in the welcome message.
-Even better if you personalize it with the subscriber's first name.
+If you collect the subscribers’ first names, personalize it with the subscriber's first name.
 This demonstrates your respect towards the subscriber and sets their mind to the long term relationship with you.

-- Subscription reminder.
+2 Subscription reminder.
 People may subscribe for email newsletters at different sites and/or buy products in different online stores.
 With time, it's hard to remember all the sources they may expect receive the emails from.
-To avoid any confusion that may lead to an unsubscribe request or spam compaint, include a short reminder why you have the right to send them emails.
+To avoid any confusion that may lead to an unsubscribe request or spam complaint, include a short reminder why you have the right to send them emails.

-- Whitelist request.
-To ensure your follow-up emails will reach the subscribers, ask them to add your email address to their address book or safe sender list.
+4 Whitelist request.
+To ensure your email newsletters will reach the subscribers, ask them to add your email address to their address book or safe sender list.
 This also helps them immediately see the images you may send in your emails instead of having to download the images manually.

-- Unsubscribe/update profile link.
+5 Unsubscribe/update profile link.
 Let them easily unsubscribe from your list.
 Include the unsubscribe link either in the body of the welcome message or in the footer.
 If you choose to place the opt-out link in the footer, make sure it can be easily found there.
 A good idea is to let them update their profile (email address, name, and other personal information they gave you while subscribing) themselves in case they change the email address, or want to transfer the subscription to someone else.
 You can provide them with one link and call it "Modify your subscription", or "Manage your subscription" or the like.
 By clicking on that link the subscriber will have a choice to unsubscribe or update their profile with you.
-If you receive unsubscribe requests via email, you can automate their processing with our G-Lock Email Processor software.
-G-Lock Email Processor will extract the user's email address from the unsubscribe message and save it to a file, or remove the user directly from your contact database.

 Get G-Lock EasyMail7 for Free Today!